What do I need to know about World History AP at HSPVA for the 2021 - 2022 school year?

 analyze point of view and context, and to understand and interpret information

-• Assessing continuity and change over time and over different world regions
+• Assessing continuity and change over time, causation and comparison over different world regions

 • Understanding diversity of interpretations through analysis of context, point of view, and frame of reference